damus-io/strfry-push-notify/README.md

 APNS_AUTH_TOKEN=""                  # Can be anything if using the mock APNS server APNS_TOPIC="com.jb55.damus2"        # Your app's bundle ID DB_PATH=./apns_notifications.db     # Path to the SQLite database file that will be used to store data about sent notifications
+RELAY_URL=ws://localhost:7777       # URL to the relay server which will be consulted to get information such as mute lists.
 ```

 6. Start strfry